 Advertising copywriter

-Working with other creatives, advertising copywriters use their excellent writing skills to create and deliver imaginative advertising campaigns for their clients
+Advertising copywriters collaborate with other creatives to craft and deliver compelling, imaginative and effective campaigns for their clients

 As an advertising copywriter, you'll work alongside an art director within the creative department of an advertising, media or full-service agency.
 You'll work from client briefs to conceive, develop and produce effective advertising campaigns.